Obed101/alx-system_engineering-devops/0x19-postmortem/postmortem.md

 _5:59 PM_ – The on-call engineer escalated the task to other software engineers to check it out as well.
 _6 PM_ – The whole website was not accessible.
 _6:30 PM_ – The engineers found out the issue was with the firewall.
-_6:45 PM_ – Firewall traffic was cleaned up and unused rules were removed from the to prevent accidents.
+_6:45 PM_ – Firewall traffic was cleaned up and unused rules were removed from the firewall to prevent accidents.
 _7 PM_ – The issue was completely resolved and the site was up and running.

 ## Root cause and resolution